Sector14/cougar-util/Readme.md

 Requires libusb-1.0 and libusb-1.0-dev.

-Run make in the root directory and copy the resulting cougar-util binary to somewhere on your path.
+Run make in the root directory and copy the resulting cougar-util binary to a suitable location for example /usr/local/bin

 # Automatic Configuration